 If C1 lateral mass screws are planned, reflect the C2 nerve root and its associated veins caudally.
 This dissection can result in severe bleeding and must therefore be performed with great care.

 If bleeding is encountered, pack it off with Gelfoam soaked in thrombin together with a small paddy.
-Leave it in place and expose the other side.
-When/if bleeding is encountered on the contralateral side, continue the dissection on the ipsilateral side.
+Leave this in place and expose the other side.
+If bleeding is encountered on the contralateral side, continue the dissection on the ipsilateral side.

 Some surgeons prefer to cut the C2 nerve to gain wide exposure to this area.
-However, 15-20% of patients whose C2 nerves are cut will develop chronic pain requiring medications.
+However, 15–20% of patients whose C2 nerve is cut will develop chronic pain requiring medication.

 Also, 10-15% may have an intersegmental artery or an anomalous vertebral artery along with the nerve in this region.
 A preoperative CT angiogram is recommended if the surgeon plans to cut the C2 nerve.